aaroncelestian/RamanLab/README.md

   - tensorflow >= 2.12.0 (for deep learning)
   - keras >= 2.12.0 (for deep learning models)
   - fastdtw >= 0.3.4 (for DTW-based matching)
+  - umap-learn (for UMAP visualization in Raman Group Analysis)

 ## Usage